stacksjs/bunfig/docs/usage.md

 3. Use TypeScript for better type safety
 4. Keep configuration files in a dedicated directory
 5. Use the type generation feature to ensure type safety across your project
+6. Use aliases for backward compatibility when renaming configurations

 ## Browser Support